t-cun/AngularJS-Menu/README.md

 <br/><br/><br/><br/>

 My intention is use this project as a resource for current and future students of the course and as an example project for anyone learning
 AngularJS.
+Please feel free to send e-mail me with any questions or comments.
 As part of my front-end development study I have also completed the next course in coursera's Full Stack Specialization, and have another repository available for the completed project [here](https://github.com/tcunningham07/Ionic-Menu).
 This course covers hybrid mobile-app development using AngularJS and the Ionic Framework.

 ## Usage